Asymptotic MMSE Analysis Under Sparse Representation Modeling: Proof of Theorem 1

-where $C$, $\nu>0$, and $p\geq1$ are some fixed constants.
-Then, $\frac{1}{n}\sum_{i=1}^n|X_{i,n}|$ converges to zero in the a.s. sense. \end{lemma} \begin{proof} Using Chebyshev's inequality and then Jensen's inequality, for a given $\delta>0$, we have that
+and $n^{-1}\sum_{i=1}^n|X_{i,n}|$ converges to zero in the a.s. sense. \end{lemma} \begin{proof} Using Chebyshev's inequality and then Jensen's inequality, for a given $\delta>0$, we have

 where the last inequality follows by \eqref{LLNASSU}.
-With \eqref{LLNineq}, the desired result follows from the Borel-Cantelli lemma.
-Indeed, as the r.h.s. of \eqref{LLNineq} is summable, by the Borel-Cantelli lemma, we have that
+With \eqref{LLNineq}, the a.s. convergence follows from the Borel-Cantelli lemma.
+Indeed, as the r.h.s. of \eqref{LLNineq} is summable, by the Borel-Cantelli lemma, we have

 But since $\delta>0$ is arbitrary, the above holds for all rational $\delta>0$.
 Since any countable union of sets of zero probability is still a set of zero probability, we conclude that